 Chemistry is a versatile discipline that prepares students for a wide variety of careers in pharmaceutical, petrochemical, food, cosmetics, materials, and other industries, as well as professional occupations in education, government policy, and consulting.

-Here at the Division of Chemistry and Biological Chemistry, we offer a rigorous undergraduate programme in chemistry, taught by world-class chemistry experts who are passionate about teaching, supported by state-of-the-art facilities laboratory facilities and instruments.
+Here at the Division of Chemistry and Biological Chemistry, we offer a rigorous undergraduate programme in chemistry and biological chemistry, taught by world-class academics who are passionate about teaching, supported by state-of-the-art teaching facilities, laboratory facilities and advanced instruments.

 The Division of Chemistry and Biological Chemistry (CBC) offers a four-year direct-honours programme leading to a BSc degree in Chemistry and Biological Chemistry.
 The curriculum emphasises problem-solving, laboratory exercises, and project work – imparting teamwork and communications skills valued throughout the job market.